heysokam/minim/doc/minc.md

 ### MinC is Explicit
 In MinC you write imperatively and explicitly.
+The compiler will do what you said, not what it thinks you meant.
 MinC does not assume anything about your code, and it does not auto-resolve types/symbols either.
 There is no `auto` keyword, no implicity type resolution, and other similarly implicit behavior.
 Everything is translated literally.
 And there are no symbol overloads either.